-4.5.1 Nelson Regional Sewerage Business Unit Nature of Investment
+4.5.1 Nelson Regional Sewerage Business Unit

 Tasman District Council and Nelson City Council equally share in ownership of this asset.
 Tasman District Council provides treasury advice and Nelson City Council provides some engineering and administrative services to the Business Unit, which has committee representation from both Councils.